Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Introduction

 \subsection{Other related work}

-A very general anti-concentration result for polynomial functions over convex domains was obtained by Carbery and Wright ~\cite{CW}, however there seem to be two issues in applying their result to our setting: A) it implies a weaker bound of $r^{-O(r)}$ in Equation ~\eqref{eq:anti_poly} to obtain a significant probability of success and, B) it does not seem to directly apply to the product of simplices as we need.
+A very general anti-concentration result for polynomial functions over convex domains was obtained by~\cite{CW}.
+However, there seem to be two issues in applying their result to our setting: 1) when specialized to our setting, it implies a weaker bound of $r^{-O(r)}$ in Equation ~\eqref{eq:anti_poly} to obtain a significant probability of success and, 2) it does not seem to directly apply to the kind of domains we consider in this paper (cartesian products of simplices).
 A more detailed discussion is presented in Section~\ref{sec:thm13}.
-The result by Carbery and Wright and, more generally, the anti-concentration phenomena has found several applications in theoretical computer science, especially for Gaussian measures; see for instance \cite{O'Donnell2014,DeDS16,Costello06, RV13}.
-Finally, our use of rounding using multi-linearity resembles a similar phenomena in algorithms to optimize concave or sub-modular functions; see for instance a survey by Vondr\'ak \cite{vondrak2010submodularity}.
+The above-mentioned result by~\cite{CW} and, more generally, the anti-concentration phenomena has found several applications in theoretical computer science, especially for Gaussian measures; see for instance \cite{O'Donnell2014,DeDS16,Costello06, RV13}.

-\subsection{Technical overview}
+\section{Technical Overview}

-We start by describing the approach of Nikolov and Singh for the case of partition matroids.
+We start by describing the approach of~\cite{NS16} for the case of partition matroids.
 Consider the following simple variant of the constrained subdeterminant maximization problem for partition matroids: Given vectors $v_1, \ldots, v_r , u_1, \ldots, u_r \in \R^r$ the goal is to pick a vector $w_i \in \{v_i, u_i\}$ for each $i$ so as to maximize $\abs{\det(W)}$, where $W \in \R^{r\times r}$ is a matrix that has the $w_i$s as its columns.
 Denote by $\OPT$ the maximum value of the determinant in the above problem.